 So how much home can you really afford and how do you determine that amount?

-Before deciding how much home you can afford, you first need to know how much you have to work with.
+Before deciding how much house you can afford, you first need to know how much to work with.
 This all starts with creating a simple monthly budget.

 Once you know your monthly take-home pay, you can then determine how much mortgage you can afford.